peteroyle/dw-boxgrinder-tarball-platform-plugin/README.md

 This plugin currently only works when BoxGrinder is executed from within the directory containing your .appl file(s) (otherwise the files in your "files:" section won't be found).
 A fix for that is being investigated.

+This plugin does not support ephemeral repositories and will simply ignore them when adding repos to the tarball payload.
+Any RPMs from ephemeral repos will cause the install_rpms.sh script in the tarball payload to fail.

 If you have platform-specific "post" instructions they will be ignored by this plugin.
 We have no need for such functionality, though pull requests to implement it would be welcomed.